-A Dupuytren’s contracture is a tightening of the tissue in your palm called fascia.
+A Dupuytren’s contracture is a tightening of the tissue in your palm called fascia caused by this disease.
 Over time, the tightening becomes worse and you may notice your fingers curling into your palm.

 This disorder is seen mostly in patients ages above 40.
 Other risk factors include those born of northern European ancestry, and those being treated with certain medications for seizure disorders, alcoholism, HIV, and diabetes.

 Dr. Eby and our staff can confidently identify this condition without imaging.
 Although, X-ray and ultrasound can be helpful to rule out other conditions that may be responsible for your pain.

 Early on in this disorder, range of motion exercises may help prevent progression.
 Xiaflex is another therapeutic injection that can relieve some symptoms of Dupuytren’s disease.
 As the condition worsens, surgical treatment is often required to relieve symptoms and return functionality to your hand.

 Jasper, IN 47546

 Monday thru Thursday - 7:30 a.m. to 5:30 p.m.

 Friday - 7:30 a.m. to 4:30 p.m.

 Saturday & Sunday - Closed